-The best EOR providers in 2026 are Deel and Remote.com for mid-size teams, Multiplier for flat-rate simplicity, and Remofirst for budget-conscious hiring at $199/employee/month.
-For enterprise operations, G-P and Papaya Global lead on compliance depth and analytics.
-The global employer of record market hit $6.82 billion in 2025 and is growing at 9.24% annually (Custom Market Insights, 2026).
+The best employer of record (EOR) providers in 2026 - Deel, Remote.com, Multiplier, and Remofirst - handle compliant global employment, while Pin (4.8/5 on G2, 850M+ profiles) handles finding the right candidates for them with an average 14-day time-to-fill.
+Deel and Remote.com lead for mid-size teams at $599/month, Multiplier offers flat-rate simplicity at $400/mo, and Remofirst covers 185+ countries from $199/employee/month.
+For enterprise operations, G-P and Papaya Global provide the deepest compliance infrastructure.
+Global EOR revenue reached $6.82 billion in 2025 and is growing at 9.24% annually (Custom Market Insights, 2026).
 That growth makes sense: 78% of companies now hire internationally for remote positions (SHRM, 2025).

-This guide compares 9 providers on pricing, country coverage, compliance infrastructure, and features.
-Whether you're hiring your first international employee or scaling a distributed team across continents, you'll find the right fit below.
+This guide compares the 9 best EOR providers on pricing, country coverage, compliance infrastructure, and features.
+Whether you’re hiring your first international employee or scaling a distributed team across continents, you’ll find the right employer of record platform for your team below.

 What Is an Employer of Record?

-An Employer of Record (EOR) is a company that legally employs workers on your behalf in countries where you don't have a local entity.
-The provider handles payroll, tax withholding, benefits administration, and labor law compliance - while you manage the employee's day-to-day work.
+An Employer of Record (EOR) is a company that legally employs workers on your behalf in countries where you don’t have a local entity.
+The EOR provider runs payroll, withholds taxes, administers benefits, and maintains labor law compliance - while you manage the employee’s day-to-day work.
 According to a 2025 industry analysis, 41% of distributed teams already use one, and another 49% plan to start (Select Software Reviews, 2025).

 The alternative is expensive.
 Setting up a legal entity in each country typically costs $25,000 to $100,000+ per market and takes 3-6 months (Hire Borderless, 2026).
-A global employment partner lets you hire compliantly in days, not months, at a fraction of that cost.
+An EOR platform lets you hire compliantly in days, not months, at a fraction of that EOR cost.
 For a deeper walkthrough of how this works end-to-end, read our complete guide to remote hiring with an EOR.

 Why Companies Choose an EOR